 Bob Brown committing Treason

 Bob Brown was the former leader of the Greens which is a Left-Wing Marxist party in Australia.
-There are people who would say Bob Brown committed treason with his illegal plebiscite bill which removes the right to a referendum under the rules of the Constitution of Australia and replace it with a republic.
-It is totally illegal to attempt to remove your rights, liberties and freedoms to potentially pave the way for a United Nations (UN) communist dictatorship.
+There are people who would say Bob Brown committed treason with his illegal plebiscite bill which removes the right to a referendum under the rules of the Constitution of Australia and replaces it with a republic.
+It is totally illegal to attempt to remove your rights, liberties, and freedoms to potentially paving the way for a United Nations (UN) communist dictatorship.
 The difference between a plebiscite and a referendum is that a plebiscite is a glorified opinion poll.
-In a referendum the details are on the table BEFORE and not AFTER you vote.
+In a referendum, the details are on the table BEFORE and not AFTER you vote.
 Brown's Republic Bill did not attempt to determine what model should be adopted or what powers the Head of State should hold, or operational and governance issues.

-Kim Beazley, is a former Australian diplomat and politician who was the Deputy Prime Minister of Australia from 1995 to 1996.
+Kim Beazley is a former Australian diplomat and politician who was the Deputy Prime Minister of Australia from 1995 to 1996.
 In answering a question from Senator Button in 1990 in the Australian Federal Parliament, he said: